dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 where :math:`n_{B}` is the number of non-zero grid points that fall in the event set *B*.
 That is, it is the average of the distance map for the event set *A* calculated only over those grid points that fall inside the event set *B*.
 It gives the average shortest-distance from every point in *B* to the nearest point in *A*.

-Unlike Baddeley’s :math:`\Delta` metric, the MED is not a mathematical metric because it fails the symmetry property.
+Unlike Baddeley's :math:`\Delta` metric, the MED is not a mathematical metric because it fails the symmetry property.
 However, if a metric is desired, then any of the following modifications, which are metrics, can be employed instead, and all are available through MET.

 .. math:: min \text{MED}(A,B) = min( \text{MED}(A,B),\text{MED}(B,A))